rust-lang/book/src/ch04-01-ownership.md

 copy heap data as well.

-Earlier, we said that when a binding goes out of scope, Rust will automatically call the `drop()` function and clean up the heap memory for that binding.
+Earlier, we said that when a binding goes out of scope, Rust will automatically call the `drop` function and clean up the heap memory for that binding.
 But in figure 4-2, we see both data pointers pointing to the same location.
 This is a problem: when `s2` and `s1` go out of scope, they will both try to free the same memory.
-This is known as a "double free" error and is one of the memory safety bugs we mentioned before.
+This is known as a *double free* error and is one of the memory safety bugs we mentioned before.
 Freeing memory twice can lead to memory corruption, which can potentially lead to security vulnerabilities.